Burn1ngL1ght/revisitloop/README.md

 - more testing across Firefox and Chromium-based browsers;
 - additional accessibility testing;
-- improving the install and release process;
+- improving the update and release process;
-- browser extension store releases;
 - better handling of older stored data as the project changes;
 - continued UI and workflow improvements based on actual use;
 - automated testing for the core Loop lifecycle;